Nikolai Vatutin: Death

 On 28 February 1944, Vatutin, regrouping for a new operation and heading to Slavuta (Khmelnytskyi Oblast), was ambushed by Ukrainian Insurgent Army (UPA) insurgents far behind the front lines near the village of Myliatyn in Ostroh Raion (Rivne Oblast).
 He died of sepsis, caused by the injuries, in a hospital at Kiev six weeks later.
 Vatutin's brothers, Afanasy Fyodorovich and Semyon Fyodorovich, were killed in action in February and March 1944.
 Their mother, Vera Yefimovna, buried her three sons in two months.

-Erickson says that Vatutin left Rovno for Slavutain in a convoy of a dozen men in three light cars; branching off the Rovno highway they were attacked by a hundred guerrillas.
+Erickson says that Vatutin left Rovno for Slavuta in a convoy of a dozen men in three light cars; branching off the Rovno highway they were attacked by a hundred guerrillas.
 Vatutin ordered his staff officer to withdraw but refused to leave.
 At sunset they were disengaging but Vatutin was seriously wounded, and one truck refused to start.
 Major-General Krainyukov and a staff officer carried Vatutin along the road.
 They found a peasant with two horses, and put Vatutin, heavily soaked in blood, in a sledge.
 They drove for the Rovno highway, and in a wayside hut a regimental doctor applied emergency dressings to his mangled right leg.
 He was transferred to Kiev but never recovered, dying on 15 April aged 42 years.
-From 1st March Marshal Zhukov assumed full commend of the 1st Ukrainian Front.
+From 1 March Marshal Zhukov assumed full command of the 1st Ukrainian Front.
 Vatutin was given a state funeral in Kiev.